2014 is nearly over. Digital sophistication is at its highest and yet, people are giving themslves dumb titles on their Linked In resumes.

 I’m 17+ hours into my outbound recruiting effort (code for “I’m a start-up in a competitive job environment where the words Oogle, ‘Nterest and Prime Shipping are not part of my company name and thus, I’m left to target, stalk and cajole top-tier talent to come work with me on my grand vision with unsolicited yet clever and genuine emails”) and I’m tired.

 I like reading through people’s’ resumes, searching for the diamond-in-the-rough, the outside-the-box-thinker-screaming-to-be-let-out-of-the-box, the undervalued high-performer.
 It’s total arm-chair psychology from the safe distance of an internet connection.

 I’m tired of bad decisions made by others.

 In today’s day-and-age, with the mind-boggling array of career advice blogs, how is it possible that anyone would post a less-than-professional job title on their Linked In profile?
 Sure, you’ll get attention — but so does the kid who farts in the back of classroom.
 Maybe I’m a stick-in-the-mud Founder & CEO-type but cute & corny or wacky & irreverent doesn’t make me want to work with you.

 Here’s what I’m talking about.
-Here is a collection of some of the entries I found in resumes on Linked In.
-(I couldn’t make them up.
-The titles are real.
-The snarky “aka” commentary… that’s mine):
+Below is a collection of entries I found in REAL resumes on Linked In.